-There are usually two main problems or issues that people want to fix when it comes to their German Shepherd jumping:
+There are usually two main problems or issues that people want to manage when it comes to their German Shepherd jumping:

-Both these problems are easily solved with a little patience, work and the right information.
+Both these problems can be solved with a little patience, work and the right information.

 German Shepherd Jumping: On Me, Other People, and Over Fence!

 The training information in this guide may be complementary to our main guide on German Shepherd training – how to train a German Shepherd, including top tips, and advice from a professional dog trainer.

 You might like to read both guides some foundational training information.

 Onto information about a German Shepherd jumping …

 Why German Shepherds Might Jump On You & Other People